CameronDiver/Minereum/README.md

 ```

 ## More Information
-For more information on installing Geth/Ethminer, Ethereum and mining take a look at the [wiki](http://ethereum.gitbooks.io/frontier-guide/content/mining.html)
+For more information on installing Geth and Ethminer take a look at the [wiki].(http://ethereum.gitbooks.io/frontier-guide/content/mining.html)
 To see the Ethereum network stats take a look at [stats.ethdev.com](https://stats.ethdev.com/)

 ## Todo